ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 "Designing a Supply Chain Network to Enhance the Value of Coffee Shop Container Waste in Alignment with the Circular Economy"

 **Relevant Courses:**
-- A/B Testing
-- Mathematical Modeling
-- Decision Analysis
+A/B Testing, Mathematical Modeling, Decision Analysis

 # Experience
 **Production Planning Inventory Control, PT Ultra Prima Abadi**